priyanga-181/Predict-yourlifetime/README.md

 [https://waitbutwhy.com/2014/05/life-weeks.html](https://waitbutwhy.com/2014/05/life-weeks.html)

-Create a program using maths and f-Strings that tells us how many days, weeks, months we have left if we live until 90 years old.
+Create a program using maths and f-Strings that tells us how many days, weeks, months we have left untill you wish to die

 It will take your current age as the input and output a message with our time left in this format: